kornrunner/php-secp256k1/README.md

 $secp256k1 = new Secp256k1();

-// signature was created from sign method.
+// signature was created by sign method
-// hash and publicKey are hex string
+// hash and publicKey are hex strings
 $isVerified = $secp256k1->verify($hash, $signature, $publicKey);
 ```